3dbeb41841bfbfcc24d55143816cf7f1/js-objects-and-json/README.md

 ## Creating Objects

-There are 4 different ways to create an object, but we're gonna focus on two today:
+There are several different ways to create an object, but we're gonna focus on two today:

 - Object Literals
 - Constructor Functions

-### Object Literals
+## Object Literals

-## Object Properties
+### Object Properties

 Objects in Javascript **always** have properties associated with them.